jpreardon/good-morning-display/WORKLOG.md

 - Add function to catch undefined destination errors.
 Fixes #32
 - Change mapping for "BPK" to Bedford Park Blvd.
 Fixes #33
+- Add MTA line colors, to make it pretty.
+I promise, this is the last bit of styling I'll do for now.

 ### 2021-02-15